tuva-health/docs/docs/guides/data-source-setup/mapping.md

 The mapping audit checks that the value of each diagnosis code field is consistent across all lines for a given `claim_id`.
-The mapping audit does not check whether the value of this field is a valid value from terminology because if your raw data has invalid values you will map them to the input layer and Tuva's data quality intelligence will point out invalid values downstream from the input layer.
+The mapping audit does not check whether the values of these fields are valid value from terminology because if your raw data has invalid values you will map them to the input layer and Tuva's data quality intelligence will point out invalid values downstream from the input layer.